dedis/columbus-united/README.md

 Finally, install dependencies with `npm install`.

+You are ready to use the app: bundle it with `npm run bundle` and open `index.html`.

 #### If you need to run a local blockchain

+If you are developping on Columbus you will need to use a local blockchain in order to avoid over-loading a node running the production blockchain.

 Download and extract the conode binary (`conode-v<x.y.z>.tar.gz`) from the [cothority releases](https://github.com/dedis/cothority/releases).